Introducing you to the current Executive Committee for the Sexual Health Society of Victoria.

 He is the Special Issues Editor for Sexual Health; Associate Editor for BMJ’s Sexually Transmitted Infections and BMC Infectious Diseases; and Editorial Board Member for Sexually Transmitted Diseases.

-Dr Jacqueline Coombe, General Representative
+Dr Jacqueline Coombe, Memberships Co-ordinator

 Dr Jacqueline Coombe is a Research Fellow at the University of Melbourne, working on a NHMRC funded Partnership Grant which aims to develop a model for strengthening chlamydia case management in general practice.
 Jacqueline’s research interests broadly lie in sexual and reproductive health, particularly (non-)use of long-acting reversible contraception, and pregnancy intention.
 More recently, she has been leading a project exploring the sexual and reproductive health impact of COVID-19 on people living in Australia.
 Jacqueline is a qualitative researcher, with a particular interest in the use of free-text comments collected in health surveys as qualitative data.